-The use and consumption of our products and services fluctuate some due to seasonality, although we are able to perform construction projects during all twelve months in all of our markets.
-Warmer and drier weather during the third and fourth quarters of our fiscal year typically result in higher activity and revenues during those quarters.
-The first and second quarters of our fiscal year typically have lower levels of activity due to adverse weather conditions.
+The use and consumption of our products and services fluctuate some due to seasonality, although the Company is able to perform construction projects during all twelve months in all of its markets.
+Warmer and drier weather during the third and fourth quarters of its fiscal year (April 1 - September 30) typically result in higher activity and revenues during those quarters.
+The first and second quarters of the Company's fiscal year (October 1 - March 31) typically have lower levels of activity due to adverse weather conditions.

 The results of operations and cash flows for any fiscal quarter may not be indicative of future results or of the results of operations or cash flows for a full fiscal year.
-These interim consolidated financial statements should be read in conjunction with our audited consolidated financial statements and related notes thereto for the year ended September 30, 2017 included in the IPO Prospectus.
+These interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes thereto for the fiscal year ended September 30, 2017 included in the IPO Prospectus.